julienrbrt/ut_bitinc_project/README.md

 ### Usage

-The efficient way to import or generate report periodically data is to use **CRON**.
+The efficient way to import or generate report periodically data is to use **CRON** (for instance every 4h for the importer and every wednesday for the analysis).
 This can as well be done manually using `tx2db` commands.

 An exaustive list of available commands can be found by running `tx2db --help`.